-Gibson, Dunn & Crutcher LLP (“Gibson Dunn” or the “Firm”) is a leading international law firm with more than 1,300 lawyers and 20 offices in major commercial centers across the globe, including London.
-The Firm practices in the United Kingdom through a limited liability partnership (Gibson, Dunn & Crutcher UK LLP) registered in Delaware that is authorized and regulated by the Solicitors Regulation Authority.
-The Firm practices in the United States and certain other jurisdictions through a limited liability partnership also registered in Delaware.
+Gibson, Dunn & Crutcher LLP (“Gibson Dunn” or the “Firm”) is a leading international law firm with more than 1,300 lawyers and 20 offices in major commercial centers across the world, including London.
+The Firm practises in the United Kingdom through a limited liability partnership (Gibson, Dunn & Crutcher UK LLP) registered in Delaware that is authorized and regulated by the Solicitors Regulation Authority.
+The Firm practises in the United States and certain other jurisdictions through another limited liability partnership, also registered in Delaware.

 The Modern Slavery Act 2015 (the “Modern Slavery Act”) is a United Kingdom law focused on the prevention and prosecution of all forms of “modern slavery,” including human trafficking and forced or compulsory labor.
-Section 54 of the Act requires certain business organizations to prepare and publish a statement regarding the steps they have taken during the preceding financial year to ensure that modern slavery is not taking place in any part of their business or supply chains.
+Section 54 of the Modern Slavery Act requires certain business organizations to prepare and publish a statement regarding the steps they have taken during the preceding financial year to ensure that modern slavery is not taking place in any part of their business or supply chains.

 This statement has been authorised and approved by Thomas M. Budd, a partner in the Firm’s London office, on behalf of the partners of Gibson Dunn’s limited liability partnerships.

 Thomas M. Budd